Castle Tump

 What is Castle Tump?

-Castle Tump is a motte-and-bailey castle located in Worcestershire, England.
+Castle Tump is a motte-and-bailey castle situated in Worcestershire, England, dating to the Norman period following the Conquest of 1066.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005505.

 Who is responsible for protecting Castle Tump?